tgentry300/kenzie-testing/Fizzbuzz/README.md

 - Pass the result of this function call as an argument to `document.write()`
 - This should append the return value of your function to the page

-### IMPORTANT: If you do not name your functions correctly, the tests will not run and the submission will not be accepted.
+### IMPORTANT: If you do not name and export your functions correctly, the tests will not run and the submission will not be accepted.

 ## Bonus